CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/04b-Load-data-into-a-Microsoft-Fabric-data-warehouse.md

    ![02](./Images/01/Pg3-T1-S10.png)

-1. Select the workspace you have created before the lab, then select +New Item and select **Lakehouse**.
+1. Select the workspace you have created before the lab, then select +New item and select **Lakehouse**.

    ![new](./Images/01/dp-600-new-1.jpg)